yudan121/susie/README.md

+# susie
-# Implementation of paper: "A simple new approach to variable selection in regression, with application to genetic fine-mapping"
+Implementation of paper: "A simple new approach to variable selection in regression, with application to genetic fine-mapping"